 That’s why Common Grace believes that the Church should be a haven from family violence, where victims are believed and perpetrators held accountable.A church should never be a place where a woman ever feels spiritually obliged to accept abuse.

 "Will not God bring about justice for his chosen ones, who cry out to him day and night?"
 Luke 18:7

 Our campaign has an ambitious goal: to see greater equality in all intimate relationships and a major drop in the numbers of people being abused and controlled in the home.

 The Common Grace campaign launched in October 2015.
-So far we have run 16 DAYS of Prayer, published a number of blog posts, spoken at events, been featured in ABC news online here and here, ABC Religion & Ethics, Eternity news here and here, and have partnered with other campaigns to advocate for political reform.
+So far we have run 16 DAYS of Prayer, published a number of blog posts, spoken at events, been featured in ABC news online here and here, ABC Religion & Ethics, Sight Magazine, Eternity news here and here, and have partnered with other campaigns to advocate for policy reform.